 The parameters passed to function are called actual parameters whereas the parameters received by function are called formal parameters.

-Call by Reference: Both the actual and formal parameters refer to same locations, so any changes made inside the function are actually reflected in actual parameters of caller.
+Call by Reference: Both the actual and formal parameters refer to the same locations, so any changes made inside the function are actually reflected in actual parameters of the caller.

 |Call By Value||Call By Reference|

 |While calling a function, we pass values of variables to it.
 Such functions are known as “Call By Values”.||While calling a function, instead of passing the values of variables, we pass address of variables(location of variables) to the function known as “Call By References.|

 |In this method, the value of each variable in calling function is copied into corresponding dummy variables of the called function.||In this method, the address of actual variables in the calling function are copied into the dummy variables of the called function.|

 |With this method, the changes made to the dummy variables in the called function have no effect on the values of actual variables in the calling function.||With this method, using addresses we would have an access to the actual variables and hence we would be able to manipulate them.|

 // C program to illustrate // call by value #include

 // C program to illustrate // Call by Reference #include